mbntr/PYPrime-2.x/How to PYPrime.md

 I would suggest choosing the closest one to the memory controller, doing so will result in slightly higher performance (up to 150-200ms); don't forget to set the priority to "High" or "Realtime".

+Performance will be higher when running dual rank memory at 1T, in most cases the differences will be negligible, but this is something to keep in mind when overclocking competitively

-Some µArchitectures will also perform better than others with the same ram configuration, here they are ordered from best to worst
+Some µArchitectures will also perform better than others with the same ram configuration, here they are ordered from fastest to slowest

 DDR4